 How does Solution Manager detect threats and vulnerabilities in SAP systems?
 What specific applications in SolMan are used for vulnerability, patch and threat management?
 What are the requirements for using these areas?
 How long does it take to configure?
 What are the differences between monitoring using SolMan 7.1 and 7.2?
-What are the benefits of using SolMan versus third party tools such as Onapsis?
+What are the benefits of using SolMan versus third party tools?
 Why should you partner with Layer Seven Security to help you leverage the cybersecurity capabilities of SAP Solution Manager?

 Discover the answers to these and many other questions in the new Q&A section and learn how you can immediately protect your SAP systems from advanced threats using tools you already own and an approach recommended by SAP.